Margaret Bingham Stillwell

+Education and career

 Stillwell entered Pembroke College in Brown University in 1905, beginning work at the John Carter Brown Library as a student, and graduated in 1909.

-In 1914 she moved to the New York Public Library as a cataloguer of early Americana and in 1917 she returned to Providence as curator of the Annmary Brown Memorial Library, where she worked until her retirement in 1953.
+In 1914 she moved to the New York Public Library as a cataloguer of early Americana.
+There she met Rush Hawkins who had been a Union officer in the American Civil War.
+Hawkins was an avid collector of incunabula.
+His wife, Annmary Brown, had died and he established a memorial museum and library to her memory in Providence, Rhode Island.
+Hawkins recruited Stillwell as curator of the Annmary Brown Memorial Library.

+In 1917 Stillwell returned to Providence as curator of the Annmary Brown Memorial Library, where she worked until her retirement in 1953.
 The library, initially a private collection, was transferred to Brown University in 1948, at which time Stillwell became professor of bibliography.
 Although she was the first woman appointed to a full professorship at Brown, she never received a full professor's salary.

+The John Russell Bartlett Society of Rhode Island's prize for undergraduate book collecting is named after her.

+She moved to Greenville, Rhode Island in 1954.
+She died April 22, 1984.

+Publications

-Stillwell specialised in the bibliography of incunabula (books printed in the fifteenth century) and her survey Incunabula in American Libraries: A Second Census of Fifteenth-Century Books Owned in the United States, Mexico, and Canada (New York: Bibliographical Society of America, 1940) became known eponymously as Stillwell.
-Stillwell was a member of the Hroswitha Club of American women book collectors, and in 1977 she became the first female honorary member of the Grolier Club.
+Stillwell specialized in the bibliography of incunabula (books printed in the fifteenth century) and her survey Incunabula in American Libraries: A Second Census of Fifteenth-Century Books Owned in the United States, Mexico, and Canada (New York: Bibliographical Society of America, 1940) became known eponymously as Stillwell.

+She collaborated with Frederick R. Goff on Hebraica: Incunabula in Hebrew Type Only.